waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-eventloop.rst

      transport.
 If specified, *local_addr* and *remote_addr* should be omitted (must be :const:`None`).

+   On Windows, with :class:`ProactorEventLoop`, this method is not supported.

    See :ref:`UDP echo client protocol <asyncio-udp-echo-client-protocol>` and :ref:`UDP echo server protocol <asyncio-udp-echo-server-protocol>` examples.